 While we’ve been recycling manufacturing waste for decades, Nike continuously invests in technologies which allow us to do more with less impact.
 For instance, the first Air soles were inflated with hexafluoroethane (Freon 116) and sulfur hexafluoride (SF6), harmful greenhouse gases.
 As part of Nike’s commitment to creating a clean and healthy playing field for all athletes, we knew we had to transition to a climate-friendly chemical compound.
 After years of research, Nike transitioned to using nitrogen in all of its Air soles in 2006.

 Since 2008, all Air sole innovations contain at least 50 percent recycled material.
 Today, Nike Air Manufacturing Innovation facilities divert over 95 percent of manufacturing waste from landfills.
-That’s 51 million pounds of materials, the equivalent of nearly 10 Olympic-sized swimming pools, from May 2016 to May 2017 alone.
+That’s over 50 million pounds of materials, the equivalent of nearly 10 Olympic-sized swimming pools per year alone.
 We also invented a dye coloring process for Air soles which allows 99 percent of recoverable dye water to be recycled.
 Our facilities use LED lighting and employ teams who are constantly seeking ways to further reduce our impact such as minimizing packaging waste and reducing carbon-intensive shipping methods.

 We never stop iterating and improving our products and our business, streamlining our design process so we can deliver high-performance products with fewer, more sustainable materials.
 For instance, in the new Nike Air VaporMax shoe, we’ve pioneered a concept that removes the need for a foam mid-sole.
 The shoe delivers on our most daring dream: helping every athlete feel the unparalleled sensation of running on air via a unique cushioning system with Air across the entire bottom of the shoe.